✔ No account fees or minimums ✔ Up to 4.20% APY

 15. There’s an ATM on Every Continent on Earth

 One interesting money fact involves how we access it.
 There are more than 3 million cash machines around the world today.
-You can get or deposit cash at ATMs in the most remote of places including Easter Island, central Australia, and two at McMurdo Station in Antarctica!
+You can get or deposit cash at ATMs in the most remote of places including in the most remote of places including Easter Island and McMurdo Station in Antarctica!

 16. The Secret Service Originally Fought Counterfeiting